-- a statement that the appeal is being made to the President General under Bylaw No. 9; - the ACN of the application, the name of the applicant, and if a supplemental application, the applicant's SAR National Number; - the name of the staff genealogist responsible for the decision(s);

-- a specific description of the particular adverse decision or decisions being appealed; - a specific description of any disagreement about the interpretation applicable policies; - a brief account of the steps that have been taken to address any further information pertaining the adverse decision that was requested by the reviewing genealogist; and - a brief summary of why the decision(s) should be overturned is invited, especially if the correspondence also addressed issues that have been resolved or the proof argument evolved over time.
+- A statement that the appeal is being made to the President General under Bylaw No. 9. - The ACN of the application, the name of the applicant, and if a supplemental application, the applicant's SAR National Number. - The name of the staff genealogist responsible for the decision(s). - A specific description of the particular adverse decision or decisions being appealed. - A specific description of any disagreement about the interpretation of applicable policies. - A brief account of the steps that have been taken to address any further information pertaining to the adverse decision that was requested by the reviewing genealogist. - A brief summary of why the decision(s) should be overturned is invited, especially if the correspondence also addressed issues that have been resolved or the proof argument evolved over time.